 Do you know that something like 80% of brides wear a strapless wedding dress for the very first time in their life?
 And yes I’m guilty of this too (although I had worn few strapless numbers before then) Strapless is a tricky style and doesn’t suit most of us.
 Big boobs, forget it.
-Unless you have very good posture, toned arms, small-ish bust and under the age of 40 (phew, I just made it!) leave the strapless frocks and such to the youngsters.
+Unless you have very good posture, toned arms and back, small-ish bust and under 40, leave strapless frocks and such to the youngsters.

 A cowl neck is a feminine neckline and creates a soft drape that visually minimises the bust.
 The key is to ensure there’s not too much fabric in the cowl – we want to minimise the bust not add bulk to it.

 A cowl neck is also flattering on shapes that want to camouflage the stomach area.
 Thanks to the interest of the neckline and drape of the fabric on the body, this style skims rather than clings to any lumps and bumps.

 Still not sure what is the best neckline for your shape?
 Get in touch with us at Styled by Sally to discuss our Personal Stylist Melbourne styling services.